Click and Collect vs. Reserve and Collect: similarities & differences

 Both services have several clear advantages for customers and retailers alike.

 The benefits for customers

-Click & Collect and Reserve & Collect are popular services, as they have obvious advantages:
+Click and Collect and Reserve and Collect are popular services, as they have obvious advantages:

-- A fast and convenient service: Click & Collect, if the store has immediately available stock of the ordered item, considerably reduces the delivery time.
+- A fast and convenient service: Click and Collect, if the store has immediately available stock of the ordered item, considerably reduces the delivery time.
 The quick availability of the ordered product greatly contributes to a better shopping experience and increased customer loyalty.
-Click & Collect also saves the consumer the inconvenience of delivery times.
+Click and Collect also saves the consumer the inconvenience of delivery times.
 Some retailers offer the possibility of choosing collection times for even greater convenience.
-The same applies to Reserve & Collect.
-The service is even super-fast because the shop already has the stock!
+The same applies to Reserve and Collect.
+The service is even super-fast because the shop already has the stock.